 Other neighborhoods such as Arlington Heights, Bridlemile, Council Crest, Forest Heights, Kings Heights, Portland Heights, and the Sylvan Highlands are all part of the master-planned community of West Hills.
 Nestled in Southwest Portland, this region contains upscale homes, larger lots, single-family properties, and a few condominiums.
-This laid-back, luxurious community has attracted wealthy homeowners since the late 19th century.
 Set just over the Tualatin Mountains from downtown Portland, West Hills offers serene winding roads through forests and beautiful homes perched on the hillside.

 West Hills Schools

-Residents of Portland's West Hills are part of the Portland public school system and are typically assigned to the Rieke elementary school, the Gray middle school, and the Wilson high school.
-All of these schools are approximately 1 to 2 miles from most homes in West Hills.
-The Gray middle school offers excellent parent involvement with a low student to teacher ratio and excellent reviews by students and parents alike.
+Residents of Portland's West Hills are part of the Portland public school system and are typically assigned to Rieke Elementary School, Gray Middle School, and Wilson High School.
+All of these schools are approximately one to two miles from most homes in West Hills.